 The company still faces pressure from less-expensive brands such as Pall Mall from Reynolds American Inc. and Maverick from Lorillard Inc. Marlboro sold for an average of $5.80 per pack during the fourth quarter, compared with an average of $4.26 per pack for the cheapest brand.

-Altria and others are focusing on cigarette alternatives — such as electronic cigarettes, cigars, snuff and chewing tobacco — for future sales growth because the decline in cigarette smoking is expected to continue.
+Like other tobacco companies, Altria is focusing on cigarette alternatives — such as cigars, snuff and chewing tobacco — for future sales growth because the decline in cigarette smoking is expected to continue.

-Altria also owns a wine business, holds a voting stake in brewer SABMiller, and has a financial services division.
+Altria Group Inc. also owns a wine business, holds a voting stake in brewer SABMiller, and has a financial services division.

 For the full year, the company said it earned $4.18 billion, or $2.06 per share, compared with a profit of $3.39 billion, or $1.64 per share, a year ago.
 Revenue, excluding excise taxes, rose 5 percent to $17.5 billion.
 Cigarette volumes were essentially flat at 134.9 billion cigarettes.
 Its full-year U.S. retail share increased 0.8 percentage points to 49.8 percent of the market.
 Smokeless tobacco volumes grew about 4 percent and it claimed 55.4 percent of the U.S. retail market.